qpv-research-group/rayflare/docs/Installation/installation.rst

-As an alternative to the venv method above, PyCharm also has built-in support for making a new virtualenv environment based on one of your 'system interpreters' (these are the versions of Python installed -- if you followed the instructions above and are on Ubuntu 18, these are probably Python2.7, Python3.6 and the newly-installed Python3.8).
+As an alternative to the venv method above, PyCharm also has built-in support for making a new virtualenv environment based on one of your 'system interpreters' (these are the versions of Python installed -- if you followed the instructions above and are on Ubuntu 20, these are probably Python2.7, Python3.8 and possibly the newly-installed Python3.10).
 You can create one of those environments by going to Project Interpreter in the same way, adding a new environment and selecting 'Virtualenv environment' with the relevant base interpreter.

 Installing S4 on Windows